Stoner19/BismuthTools/README.md

 File placement

-The files should be placed in the /bismuth folder on your installation folder.
-They could possibly be placed elsewhere but I haven't tested this yet.
+The files should be placed into a folder called "tools" under the /bismuth folder on your main Bismuth installation folder.

+If a folder doesn't already exist called "tools" you will need to create one.

 miners.db